MGT395Y0 Special Topics: Business Modeling and Global Organizations

 Note: Rotman Commerce students may take this course and it will count as the equivalent of an RSM course towards their degree/program requirements.
 However, if Rotman Commerce students opt for CR/NCR, the course cannot count towards their program requirements, including the 8.0 RSM requirement.
 It would simply be an elective towards the 20.0 credit degree requirement

 - Focus in International Business (UofT Global Scholar): Requirement 2

 MGT395 - 2022 Course Outline (draft)

 There will be three day trips within the Seoul region to visit the National Assembly, Korean Broadcasting System and more.
 There will also be a four-day trip to Ulsan, Geoje, Pohang and Jeju Island to visit the Samsung Museum, Hyundai Motor Co., Hyundai Heavy Industries and POSCO.
-The cost of these field trips is CAD $1,400, paid to UofT, for entrance fees, return bus transportation, some lunches, and shared accommodation for the four-day field trip.

 Amy Kwan, MMPA, CPA, CMA is a professional accountant who is a part-time Lecturer in the Accounting Department at the University of Toronto's Rotman School of Management.
 Amy's primary areas of teaching interest are in Management Accounting and Information Systems and Technology.
 Amy has over 10 years of applied industry experience in various areas of business which include leading the business through ERP (enterprise resource planning) implementations and integrations, directing a finance operations team of 25 employees, content management, audit and assurance, marketing and project management.
 Amy is the co-author of the textbook "Auditing: An International Approach: 8th Canadian Edition."
 She earned her Bachelor of Science from York University and Master of Management and Professional Accounting from the Rotman School of Management.